dinhsonhai132/MercuryLang/README.md

 > new feature print func
 >
 > add new token check method

-Next i will add else and lparent, rparent
 ## (12/8/2024) 3:51PM
 > add new else feature